-Our librarian, Mrs. Lee, is eager to help you use the library and find the books and information you need.
+Welcome to the Antelope Hills Library.
+Your librarian, Mrs. Lee, is eager to help you use the library and find the books and information you need.
 We look forward to working with you this year.

 Library Classes

 • Each class will have an assigned library period for book exchange.
 Your teacher will tell you when your library period is scheduled.